kohai-ut/centralite_jetstream/README.md

-4. Ok, then create a file centralite_desc.yaml in the same directory as configuration.yaml
+4. Ok, then create a file centralite_desc.yaml in the same directory as configuration.yaml (UPDATE June 2025: these can now be set in the HA web UI)

 ```
   light.jsl001: